 How to change your inner values

-I talk lots about taking action on this website, but now I say that before rushing to take action, we need to stop a bit.
+Sometimes people look for motivation to take action, but now I say that before rushing to take action, we need to stop a bit.

 Try changing your attitude and values first while doing nothing.
 One day you will not be able to wait anymore and you will start changing the whole freakin’ world without any motivational quotes.